apache/incubator-heron/website/content/docs/operators/deployment/uploaders/hdfs.md

 ---
-title: Setting Up HDFS Uploader
+title: Setting up the HDFS uploader
 ---

 With Heron, you have the option to use HDFS as stable storage for user submitted